danylevych/AnaHiePro/README.md

 +------Alternative_2
 ```

-So, as you can see from the out put `VaryDepthModel` normalize the hierarchy of problem.
+So, as you can see from the output, `VaryDepthModel` normalized the hierarchy.
 And, yes, you can use `VaryDepthModel` with the example for `Model` class.

 #### Example with the solving of the hierarchy